harel-coffee/mouse-v1-context-auto/readme.txt

+makefigure.py: will produce figure files from precalculated and cached results data

+caches can be recalculated using the following files:

-makefigure.py: will produce figure files from precalculated and cached results data config.py: setup file for modules, sampling constants, experiment trial structure, output files, etc. run.py: command center, choose which mice to include in a given analysis and choose which calculation routines to run aggregateallmice.py: performs calculations and exports caches for data with multiple mice
+config.py: setup file for modules, sampling constants, experiment trial structure, output files, etc. run.py: command center, choose which mice to include in a given analysis and choose which calculation routines to run aggregateallmice.py: performs calculations and exports caches for data with multiple mice